-What’s more, it can lead to skin cancers including melanoma on or around the eye (which is rare but it does happen).
-In fact, the eyelid region accounts for 5% to 105 of all skin cancers.(1)
+What’s more, long-term UV exposure can lead to different types of skin cancer, including ocular melanoma (which is rare but it does happen).
+In fact, the eye region accounts for 5% to 10% of all skin cancers.(1)

 Did you know?
 Harmful ultraviolet (UV) radiation exposure to the eyes peaks in the early morning and later afternoon for most of the year – not in the middle of the day – because of the angle of the sun in relation to the eyes at those times.
 Plus the danger continues to grow as we spend more time in the sun throughout our lives, with cumulative UV damage.(2)

-So, what should you look for in a pair of sunglasses?
+7 things to look for in a pair of sunglasses:

-3. Look for the highest protection.
-Not all sunglasses protect against UV radiation, so always check the label for the sun protection rating.
+3. Check for 100% UV protection.
+Not all sunglasses protect against both UVA and UVB radiation, so always check the label for the UV protection rating.
 Look for a label that lists both the type and the amount of UV protection – ideally 100 percent (also known as 100 UV sunglasses).

 4. Bigger is better.
 The more coverage from sunglasses, the less sun damage inflicted on the eyes and the delicate skin around them.
 Consider buying oversized glasses or wraparound-style glasses, which help cut down on the UV rays entering the eye from the side.
-And don’t forget to wear a broad-brimmed hat – it blocks up to 50 percent of UV from the eyes (see best sun protection hats) – especially if you have a higher skin cancer risk.
+And don’t forget to wear a broad-brimmed hat – it can block up to 50 percent of UV from the eyes (see best sun protection hats) – especially if you have a higher skin cancer risk.

-5. Lens colour doesn’t matter.
+5. Lens colour doesn’t enhance UV protection.
 While very dark lenses may look cool, they don’t necessarily block more UV rays.
 Some sunglasses come with amber, green or grey lenses – these don’t block more sun but can increase contrast, which may be useful if you play sports such as cricket or golf.

-6. Polarized lenses cut glare, not UV.
-Polarization reduces glare coming off reflective surfaces like water or pavement.
-This doesn’t offer more protection from the sun, but can make activities like driving or being on the water safer and more enjoyable.
+6. Polarized lenses cut glare, not UV rays.
+Polarisation reduces glare coming off reflective surfaces like water, sand or the pavement.
+This doesn’t necessarily offer more protection from UV rays, but can make activities like driving or being on the water safer and more enjoyable.

-8. Little eyes need protection too!
+7. Little eyes need protection too!
 Children of all ages need to wear sunglasses as much as adults do.
-Children often spend a lot of time in the sun (think school sports days etc) and they tend to have larger pupils and clearer lenses than adults, so they’re more susceptible to retinal damage as more UV can penetrate deep into their eyes2.
+Children often spend a lot of time in the sun (think school sports days, summers at the beach etc) and they tend to have larger pupils and clearer lenses than adults, so they’re more susceptible to retinal damage as more UV rays can penetrate deep into their eyes3.
 Wrap‐around styles are better as they also protect the delicate skin around a child’s eyes.

-For children, it’s important to choose sunglasses that are comfortable, fit well and they’ll be happy to wear, so if possible, involve them in choosing a pair.
-And make sure they also wear a broad-brimmed hat or a cap with sides to protect their eyes (and face and neck) from the sun on all sides.
+For children, it’s important to choose UV protection sunglasses that are comfortable, fit well and they’ll be happy to wear, so if possible, involve them in choosing a pair.
+And make sure they also wear a broad-brimmed hat or cap with side flaps to protect their eyes, face and neck from the sun on all sides.

-Don’t forget to slip, slop, slap and WRAP!
+Don’t forget to slip, slop, slap, seek and SLIDE!